whyboris/utilitarianism.net/content/en/guest-essays/virtues-for-real-world-utilitarians.md

 title: "Virtues for Real-World Utilitarians"
 book: "Virtues for Real-World Utilitarians"
 date: 2023-01-29
-author: Stefan Schubert & Lucius Caviola
+author: "Stefan Schubert & Lucius Caviola"
 authors: "Schubert, S., & Caviola, L."
 draft: false
+layout: "book"
 menu: "guest"
-weight: 2
+weight: 3
-layout: "book"
 image: "/img/essays/real-world.jpg"
 imageCaption: "Virtues for Real-World Utilitarians"
-summary: This article discusses how utilitarians should go about applying their philosophy in the real world.
-It argues that utilitarians should cultivate a set of utilitarian virtues, including moderate altruism, moral expansiveness, effectiveness-focus, truth-seeking, collaborativeness, and determination.
+summary: "This article discusses how utilitarians should go about applying their philosophy in the real world.
+It argues that utilitarians should cultivate a set of utilitarian virtues, including moderate altruism, moral expansiveness, effectiveness-focus, truth-seeking, collaborativeness, and determination."
 ---

 {{< guest-disclaimer >}}